GrupEstructuraElectronicaSimetria/cosymlib/docs/run.rst

   * -s *Calculate the ideal structure for the input structure*
   * -t *Print the reference structure of the given label*

-This flags requires the "-label reference_polyhedra".
+This flags requires the "-label reference_polyhedra" flag.
 Optional flags for shape are ::

   * -c int